besch/youtube-dubbing-server/README.md

 npm install
 ```

-2. Follow the deployment instructions in the `lambda/youtube-extractor/README.md` file to build and deploy the Docker image to AWS Lambda.
+2. Build and push the Docker image to ECR (follow the README.md in the lambda directory).

 3. Create an S3 bucket for storing audio: